vcuse/workstation-setups/README.md

-## “Beam Me Up, Clippy”: Can Donning a Virtual Reality Headset Transform Crowded Home Offices into Spacious, Productive Workstations?
+## Investigating High-Res Virtual Reality with Passthrough Cameras in the Wild for Work in Homes and Offices

 This repository contains the materials used in the paper.